rrd108/nuxt-token-authentication/README.md

 3. Set Prisma schema

-3.1.
+3.1. `npx prisma init` to create a new Prisma schema file or use an existing one.

+3.2.
 In your `/.env` file, set the `DATABASE_URL` environment variable to point to your existing database.
 If your database has no tables yet, read [Getting Started with Prisma](https://pris.ly/d/getting-started).

 ```env
 DATABASE_URL="postgresql://johndoe:randompassword@localhost:5432/mydb?schema=public"
 ```

-3.2.
+3.3.
 Set the provider of the datasource block in schema.prisma to match your database: postgresql, mysql, sqlite, sqlserver, mongodb or cockroachdb.

-3.3.
+3.4.
 Run `npx prisma db pull` to turn your database schema into a Prisma schema.

-3.4.
+3.5.
 Run `npx prisma generate` to generate the Prisma Client.
 You can then start querying your database.

 That's it!
 You can now use Nuxt Token Authentication in your Nuxt app ✨